 For contingency analysis, area interchange is generally disabled.
 This causes the system swing bus output in the power flow model to increase for any generation lost due to a contingency.
 Following a loss of generation, each generator in the Eastern Interconnection increases its output in proportion to its inertia.
-About 95% of the total inertia for the eastern interconnection is to the west of New England.
+About 95% of the total inertia for the Eastern Interconnection is to the west of New England.
 The system swing bus in the New England base cases is Browns Ferry in TVA.
 Using the system swing bus to adjust for any lost generation appropriately approximates post-contingency conditions on the power system prior to system-wide governors reacting to the disturbance and readjusting output.

-Transformer Load Tap Changers
+Transformer Load Tap Changer Adjustment

-Transformer load tap changers (“LTC’s”) can exist on autotransformers, load serving transformers and transformers associated with generation (e.g. transformers associated with wind parks).
-LTC’s allow the ratio of the transformer to be adjusted while the transformer is carrying load so that voltage on low voltage side of the transformer can be maintained at a pre-determined level.
+Transformer load tap changers (LTCs) can exist on autotransformers, load serving transformers, and transformers associated with generation (e.g. transformers associated with wind parks).
+LTCs allow the ratio of the transformer to be adjusted while the transformer is carrying load so that voltage on low voltage side of the transformer can be maintained at a pre-determined level.

 An LTC adjusts voltage in small steps at a rate of about 3-10 seconds per step.
-A typical LTC may be able to adjust its ratio by plus or minus ten percent may have sixteen 5/8% steps.
+A typical LTC may be able to adjust its ratio by plus or minus ten percent may have sixteen 0.625% steps.
 Also the action of an LTC is delayed to prevent operations during temporary voltage excursions.
-For example, a 345 kV autotransformer might delay initiating tap changing by thirty seconds.
-A load-serving transformer, which is connected to the 115 kV system near the autotransformer, might delay changing its tap by forty-five seconds to coordinate with the autotransformer.
+For example, a 345 kV autotransformer might delay initiating tap changing by thirty (30) seconds.
+A load-serving transformer, which is connected to the 115 kV system near the autotransformer, might delay changing its tap by forty-five (45) seconds to coordinate with the autotransformer.
 The total time for an LTC to adjust voltage can be several minutes.
-For example, a LTC, which has thirty-two 5/8% steps, requires five seconds per step and has a thirty second initial delay, would require seventy seconds to adjust its ratio by five percent.
+For example, a LTC, which has thirty-two 0.625% steps, requires five (5) seconds per step and has a thirty (30) second initial delay, would require seventy (70) seconds to adjust its ratio by five (5) percent.

-To model the actual operations of the system, LTC operation is typically enabled in the power system model to allow the LTC’s to adjust after contingencies for Steady State analysis.
-This generally represents the most severe condition because contingencies typically result in lower voltages and operation of LTC’s to maintain distribution voltages result in higher current flow and lower voltages on the transmission system.
-Similarly operation of LTC’s on autotransformers typically results in lower voltage on the high voltage side of the autotransformer.
+To model the actual operations of the system, LTC operation is typically enabled in the power system model to allow the LTCs to adjust post-contingency for steady state analysis.
+This generally represents the most severe condition because contingencies typically result in lower voltages and operation of LTCs to maintain distribution voltages result in higher current flow and lower voltages on the transmission system.
+Similarly operation of LTCs on autotransformers typically results in lower voltage on the high voltage side of the autotransformer.

 In some portions of the transmission system, the voltage immediately following a contingency may be problematic because voltage collapse may occur.
-When instantaneous voltage is a concern, sensitivity analysis should be done with LTC’s locked (not permitted to adjust) in the power flow model due to the amount of time required for the taps to move.
+When instantaneous voltage is a concern, sensitivity analysis should be done with LTCs locked (not permitted to adjust) in the power flow model due to the amount of time required for the taps to move.

-Phase-Angle Regulators
+Phase-Angle Regulator Adjustments

-The modeling of each Phase Shifting Transformers (Phase Angle Regular) is described in Appendix G – New EnglandISO New England’s Reference Document for Base Modeling of Transmission System Elements in New England.
-This document is located in the ISO New England Planning Procedures subdirectory of the Rules & Procedures directory, on the ISO New England web site and is included as Appendix G to this guide.
+The modeling of each Phase Shifting Transformers (Phase Angle Regulator or PAR) is described in detail in Appendix G – Phase Shifting Transformers Modeling Guide for ISO New England Network Model This document is located in the ISO New England Planning Procedures subdirectory of the Rules & Procedures directory, on the ISO New England web site and is included as Appendix G to this guide.

-Shunt Reactive Devices
+Switched Shunt Adjustments

 This section is under development by the ISO/TO study coordination group and will be sent out at a later date.

-High Voltage Direct Current (HVDC) Lines
+High Voltage Direct Current (HVDC) Lines Tap Adjustments

-The flows in higher voltage direct current lines are not automatically adjusted after a contingency except where an adjustment is triggered by a Special Protection System.
+The flows in higher voltage direct current lines are not automatically adjusted after a contingency except where an adjustment is triggered by a special protection system.

 Series Reactive Devices